Jordan’s Principle Scholarship

 - Two letters of recommendation that speak directly and specifically as to how the applicant meets the eligibility criteria.

-- Copy of official university/high school transcript for most recently completed year of education.
+- Copy of official university/high school transcript for most recently completed year of education (transcript must cover a minimum of two semesters).

-- Confirmation of registration in a program directly relevant to children’s health and children’s disability at a Canadian university (i.e.: admission letter issued by the university).
+- Confirmation of registration in a program directly relevant to children’s health and children’s disability at a Canadian university (i.e.: official enrollment letter).

 Apply online at: https://fncaringsociety.com/jordansprinciple-scholarship-application